CeMOS-IS/About-Us/README.md

-# Research Team Intelligent Systems
+# Research Group Intelligent Systems

 ### About
-Founded by Prof. Wasenmüller in 2021, our dynamic group of eight interdisciplinary members excels in electrical engineering, mechatronics, and computer science.
-Situated within the Research and Transfer Center CeMOS and the Faculty of Electrical Engineering at HSMA, we are committed to pioneering solutions through both fundamental and application-oriented research.
+Founded by Prof. Wasenmüller in 2021, our group of eight interdisciplinary members excels in electrical engineering, mechatronics, and computer science.
+Situated within the Research and Transfer Center CeMOS and the Faculty of Electrical Engineering at HSMA, we are committed to pioneering solutions in AI, computer vision, automotive, and medical technology through both fundamental and application-oriented research.
 Supported by grants from the DFG and BMBF, we leverage cutting-edge resources, including NVidia Deep Learning Servers, a robotic dog, and a state-of-the-art data acquisition vehicle.

 <!--
 ### Projects